-If the power source capacity is inadequate or the electric work is not performed properly, it will result in fire, electric shock, physical injury or death.
+If the power source capacity is inadequate or the electric work is not performed properly, it may result in fire, electric shock, physical injury or death.
+Refer to local, state, and federal codes, and use power wires of sufficient current capacity and rating.